ecuellog/v4/content/featured/Portalfox/index.md

 showInProjects: true
 ---

-An intraweb solution for hispanic organizations to ease internal communications and employee connection in the remote work, post-pandemic reality.
+An intranet solution for hispanic organizations to ease internal communications and employee connection in the remote work, post-pandemic reality.